Do you like cooking for the holidays? Do you make sweet treats?

 Bake in oven for 60 minutes.
 Remove from oven and cool for 15-20 minutes.

-I prefer mine a little chilled, so I cool it in the fridge for 2 hours.
+I prefer mine a little chilled, so I cool it in the fridge for 2 hours before serving.
+Traditionally, we make flans the night before a party and leave them in the fridge till the next day.

 Here is a great video that essentially demonstrates the process of making egg-based flans.
 I'm using more eggs in my recipe.
 And I'd probably skip the salt altogether, but the lime zest is very tempting and may have to be incorporated in my normal flan routine.
 It's a short video.
 Check it out.